 For more yumminess from me and my foodie friends, keep up with me on…

 Or sign up to have Cupcakes & Kale Chips delivered straight to your Inbox!

 Here’s a few things to make Balsamic Roasted Vegetables…

 Balsamic Roasted Vegetables

-- 1 T olive oil
+- 1 Tablespoon olive oil

-- 3 T balsamic vinegar
+- 3 Tablespoons balsamic vinegar

-- Toss the vegetables in the olive oil, vinegar, Italian seasoning, and salt & pepper.
+- Toss the vegetables in the olive oil, vinegar, Italian seasoning, salt, and pepper.